Term of the Moment

 Definition: Jabber

-The Jabber protocol is XMPP (Extensible Messaging and Presence Protocol), and any client program that supports XMPP can communicate with any other user with an XMPP client, providing the sender is in the recipient's contact list (buddy list).
+The Extensible Messaging and Presence Protocol (XMPP) was developed for Jabber, and any client program supporting XMPP can communicate with any other XMPP client, providing the sender is in the recipient's contact list.
 Multi-protocol IM clients support XMPP along with proprietary IM services such as AOL/AIM, ICQ, MSN and Yahoo!; however, an IM account must be opened with each service.
+In addition to the original Jabber, there are numerous open source implementations of Jabber clients and servers.
+See XMPP.

 Instant Email